 - Writing Guides, from The Writing Studio at Colorado State Univ., provide information about writing in Literature, Business, Engineering, and the Sciences, as well as career-related writing (resumes, curriculum vitae, and publication).

-- UNC Writing Center: Writing Strategy Handouts and Demos provides multimedia presentations and printable text handouts for all phases of the writing process, including tips for academic writing as well as writing for specific types of assignments and fields of study.
+- UNC Writing Center: Writing Tips and Tools provides multimedia presentations and printable text handouts for all phases of the writing process, including tips for academic writing as well as writing for specific types of assignments and fields of study.

 - Writing Across the Curriculum, from Purdue OWL, discusses writing as a means of learning (writing-to-learn) and writing conventions across disciplines (e.g. writing in Nursing and Science).

 - Lansing Community College Library's "Citing Sources" page links to resources for using MLA, APA, and several other citation styles